nvtidm/dvtalk.github.io/_posts/x_myrandoms/linux_env_randoms/2020-08-15-using-vim-terminal.md

 ## Using vim terminal
 ### Open vim terminal
 * First to use vim terminal, we should have vim from version 8.1 and compiled with `+terminal` option.
-* To open vim terminal, just type the command `:terminal`, or `:vert terminal` to open the terminal in a veritcal split window.
+* To open vim terminal, just type the command `:terminal`, or `:vert terminal` to open the terminal in a vertical split window.
 * To close the vim terminal, type `exit` or `Ctrl-W Ctrl-C`
 * To move between buffers and vim terminal buffer, use `:buffers` as normal, since vim terminal will be treated as a buffer in vim.
 Or if current vim terminal is opened in another window, just simply use `Ctrl-W Ctrl-W`.